bekahma/rm-portfolio/content/jobs/Konrad/index.md

 url: 'https://www.konrad.com/'
 ---

-- Championed Fortune 500 client projects ranging from feature re-priorization to design systems.
+- Restructured the Cadillac Fairview (CF) mobile application to meet modified business needs such as removing Okta authentication.
+- Rebranded CF SHOP to adhere to corporate CF standards.
-- Shipped designs to production on projects including AMEX MyCredit Guide and CF Rebranding.
+- Created new components for AMEX MyCredit Guide and designed features to promote trust and security with users.
+- Championed internal project to build Figma templates for workshops using Konrad branding with external clients to create standardization within the company.